A Simplified Guide to Nurse Retirement

 Roth IRAs are a type of retirement account where your contributions are made with post-tax money.
 Contributions post-tax means that the money you are putting into this account is money that you’ve already been taxed on – i.e. your paycheck hits your bank account (post-tax) and you then transfer that money into your Roth IRA.

-Hang on, this will make sense!
+Hang on, this will make sense in a minute!

 Tax-Free Gains.
 Because your original contributions were taxed already, all of your gains can be withdrawn tax-free and penalty-free at age 59 ½.
 Ideally, your Roth IRA investments will balloon into a much larger amount, so the taxes you paid on the original contribution could be a small amount of money compared to the total sum of your Roth IRA nest egg.